webosose/website/content/en/samples/posts/2023-12-28-facial-recognition-kiosk-using-webos-2.md

     ```

 3. Go to the `Kiosk_KNU/backend` directory.
-4. Run the server with a specified port number. **Make sure you note this port number.** This number will be used in the [Setting Up the Server Connection](#setting-up-the-server-connection).
+4. Run the server with a specified port number. **Note down this port number.** This number will be used in [Creating a Kiosk App](#creating-a-kiosk-app).

     ```bash
     python manage.py runserver 0.0.0.0:<PORT NUMBER>